Agreeable (1793 ship): Career

 1st capture (1793): War with France had just broken out when on 5 April 1793 Harriet, Caithceon, master, became the first privateer from Liverpool to send in to Liverpool a French prize.
 The prize was Agreeable.
 P.M.Culler, master, which had been sailing from Port-au-Prince to Bordeaux.
 Harriet had captured Agreeable on 11 March at 48°30′N 12°30′W. Agreeable, of 150 tons burthen, was carrying a cargo of coffee, sugar, indigo, and cotton, and the report of her capture valued vessel and cargo at £6–9000.
 The report also gave the name of Harriet's owner as Barton.
 The auctioneers Ewart & Ruston, of Exchange Alley, sold vessel and cargo.

 Thomas and William Barton acquired Agreeable.
 She entered Lloyd's Register (LR) in 1793.

-1st enslaving voyage (1793–1794): War with France had commenced a few months earlier leading Captain Thomas Johnson to acquire a letter of marque on 7 June 1793.
+1st voyage transporting enslaved people (1793–1794): War with France had commenced a few months earlier leading Captain Thomas Johnson to acquire a letter of marque on 7 June 1793.
 He sailed from Liverpool on 21 July.
 Agreeable began her trade on 1 October and acquired captives at Ambriz.
 She departed Africa on 9 January 1794 and arrived at Barbados on 22 February.
 She had embarked 263 captives and arrived with 259, for a 2% mortality rate.
 She left Barbados on 27 March and arrived back at Liverpool on 30 April.
 She had left Liverpool with 36 crew members and suffered six crew deaths on the voyage.

 After the passage of Dolben's Act in 1788, the first British legislation passed to regulate slave shipping, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-2nd enslaving voyage (1794–1795): Captain Johnston sailed from Liverpool on 31 July 1794.
+2nd voyage transporting enslaved people (1794–1795): Captain Johnston sailed from Liverpool on 31 July 1794.
 Agreeable arrived in West Africa on 28 October.
 She sailed for the West Indies on 3 February 1795 and arrived at Barbados on 1 April.
 She had embarked 261 captives and arrived with 256, for a 2% mortality rate.
 She arrived back at Liverpool on 13 July.
 She had left Liverpool with 28 crew members and she suffered no crew deaths on her voyage.

 2nd capture and 1st recapture (1796): In March 1796 Agreeable, M'Curran, master, was on her way to Barbados when a French privateer captured her.
 Sir John Borlase Warren's squadron recaptured Agreeable on 15 March and sent her into Falmouth, where she arrived on the 23rd.